 Yvette Perullo is a Boston-based designer and educator.
 She received her MFA in visual communications design from Purdue University and her MA degree in graphic design from the New England School of Art & Design at Suffolk University where her research focused on developing tools and resources to encourage sustainable design practices―the foundation of her work with Re-nourish.

-She has lectured internationally on sustainable graphic design and as a design educator, Yvette focuses on integrating sustainability methodology into her courses.
-Yvette is the Lead Designer at Bartlett Interactive in Concord, Massachusetts, an agency with a commitment to sustainability and triple bottom line business practices.
+She has lectured internationally on sustainable graphic design and implements sustainability methodology in her own work and teaching.
+Yvette is an Assistant Professor of Communication Design at the Massachusetts College of Art & Design and a design contractor at Bartlett Interactive in Concord, Massachusetts, an agency with a commitment to sustainability and triple bottom line business practices.